Overview

 Submission Instructions

 We encourage artists to apply with multiple ideas, and are accepting applications that include one to three concepts for the space.
-Artists may utilize one to all three of the walls of the nook.
-A template of the space including outlets and furniture layout is provided; please use this as a template for your sketch or draft design.
+Artists may utilize one to all three of the walls of the nook, and we encourage artists to use a large portion of the space.
+A template of the space including items attached to the wall is provided; please use this as a template for your sketch or draft design.
 The photograph provided includes furniture in the space.
-We encourage artists to visit the nook – it is in the hallway near the ground floor study rooms.
+We encourage artists to visit the nook – it is in the hallway across from the water fountains.

 Eligibility and conditions